SophieMcGee/the-treasure-quest/README.md

 <b>This wireframe is available to view within Figma via <a href="https://www.figma.com/file/emfhPcFWQ6JCpErbkXPCqR/The-Treasure-Quest?type=whiteboard&node-id=0%3A1&t=xKgywFtGAzySzKDC-1" target="_blank" rel="noopener">THIS LINK.</a></b>

+At all stages of the design process I gained feedback from friends, family, peers and my mentor, so the final design is slightly different based on their perceptions of user experience.
+The main difference is the movement of the progress circles to the left hand side, which ensures more of the quiz game can be seen on the screen during gameplay.

 ### Surface

 During the surface design I brought the game to life with vibrant colors, engaging graphics, and buttons that appeal to children.
 Careful consideration was given to font choices, colour schemes, and imagery to ensure readability and draw interest while maintaining a fun and safe environment for learning.
 The final design encapsulates a treasure-hunt theme, with each quiz attempt designed to be a new adventure.